 Although automation is on the rise, a majority of manufacturing facilities rely on human labor to produce the vital goods consumers desire.
 Design considerations are being implemented to allow for proper social distancing of staff.
 Within manufacturing facilities, assembly line design will be emphasized.
 Design will be adjusted to account for six feet of separation while maximizing productivity and efficiency.
 Assembly lines may also require employees to use PPE such as mask and gloves, and floor markers may be used to provide employees with visual cues on where to stand along the assembly line.
 Surfaces along the assembly line will also be disinfected and cleaned regularly to avoid the spread of germs.

 In addition to architectural considerations, we have been experiencing changes in how our engineering partners approach mechanical design and implement UV/mechanical systems.
 Filtration, pressurization and UV should be considered to reduce airborne pathogens, particularly in food processing facilities.
 Integrating UV systems that control infection is a simple way for facilities to reduce the spread of COVID-19.
 According to Facility Management, Upper Air UV Systems are an effective and affordable way to reduce airborne droplets that may otherwise linger in the air for six minutes or longer.
 Incorporating these UV systems into food processing, manufacturing and other industrial facilities is relatively inexpensive, and they effectively reduce the spread of airborne pathogens.

 We have identified six key takeaways that can be implemented now.
 Some of the most

 cost-effective design trends we are recommending to our clients include:

-Cues: add visual cues throughout the office spaces to promote best practices
+Cues: add visual cues to promote best practices.

 Technology: use technology to supplement your defenses.
-What types of technology have you already incorporated in your workplace?
+What types of technology have you already incorporated in your distribution facility?
 What methods can you continue to explore?